micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/microxrcedds_rmw_configuration/index.md

 permalink: /docs/tutorials/basic/microxrcedds_rmw_configuration/
 ---

-Since micro-ROS is intended to work on extreme low resources systems its middleware layer is highly configurable.
-This configurability along with the fact that the middleware layer does not use dynamic memory allows the users to determine how much static memory is going to be allocated.
+Since micro-ROS is intended to work on extremely low resources systems, its middleware layer is highly configurable.
+This configurability, along with the fact that the middleware layer does not use dynamic memory, allows the users to determine how much static memory is going to be allocated.

-If you want to read more about the middleware layer follow this link: [Micro-XRCE-DDS](https://micro-xrce-dds.readthedocs.io/en/latest/)
+If you want to read more about the middleware layer follow this link: [Micro XRCE-DDS](https://micro-xrce-dds.readthedocs.io/en/latest/)

-The ROS 2 middleware layer for Micro-XRCE-DDS or rmw_microxrcedds allows two types of configuration:
+The ROS 2 middleware layer for Micro XRCE-DDS or rmw_microxrcedds allows two types of configuration:
-- Build time configuration.
+- Compile-time configuration.
-- Run time configuration.
+- Run-time configuration.

 Ready to use code related to this tutorial can be found in `micro-ROS-demos/rcl/configuration_example/` folder in [`micro-ROS-demos` repo](https://github.com/micro-ROS/micro-ROS-demos/tree/dashing/rcl/configuration_example).

-## Build time configuration
+## Compile-time configuration

 The following parameters can be configured through CMake arguments: